-How is February treating you thus far?
-A little of this and a little of that?
-I’m feeling that way lately.
 Some days, I feel good and focused, enjoying work and family and counting my blessings.
-Other days, I feel mopey and annoyed around this pandemic situation, and have to really beat a loud drum to snap myself out of it.
-I’m fine with feeling that way for a bit; every feeling gets its day in the sun.
-But when it starts to feel self-feeding—mopey simply begets more mopey—I want OUT.
+Other days, I feel mopey and annoyed around this pandemic situation, and have to make an effort to pull out of the rut.
+I’m fine with feeling that way for a bit.
+Every feeling gets its day in the sun.
+But when it starts to feel self-perpetuating—mopey simply begets more mopey—I want OUT.

 Health Journey High-Fives